stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

-If you do not use Homebrew, go to the [Web site](http://www.git-scm.com/) and follow the link for *Other Download Options* to obtain a Mac OS X disk image.
+If you do not use Homebrew, go to the [Web site](http://www.git-scm.com/) and follow the link for *Other Download Options* to obtain a MacOS disk image.
 Open your downloaded copy of the disk image and run the enclosed installer in the usual way, then dismount the disk image.

 ## Choosing a Text Editor ##

-Mac OS X includes command-line versions of both [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as well as TextEdit, a desktop text editor.
+MacOS includes command-line versions of both [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as well as TextEdit, a desktop text editor.
 TextEdit is designed for light-weight word processing, and has no support for programming.
 Unless you already have a